 After that, Yamada continued to be active, taking on the role of overall direction for a haunted house in a Korean theme park in an international competition, which was well received.
 In 2014, I was involved in the "Attack on Titan Exhibition."

-Yamada: "In the original artwork displays I used red lighting to depict the brutal scenes in which humans are attacked by titans, and I set the frames at an angle to express the dynamism of the battle.
-I generously incorporated the entertainment concept design I've developed since joining the company.
+Yamada: "In the original artwork displays, we illuminated the brutal scenes of humans being attacked by giants in red, and positioned the frames at an angle to express the dynamism of the battles.
+We poured all the entertainment concept design we've cultivated since joining the company into this exhibition."

 We also created an immersive opening theater because we wanted people who don't know the manga to feel the real fear of being attacked by a giant.
 In addition to sound and light, we also incorporate wind and movable mechanisms to create a performance where you can feel the presence of an attacking giant."